Introduction / History

 The Turkish Cypriot are Caucasians; most have dark hair and brown eyes.
 They are known to be gentle, courteous, and hospitable to strangers.
 They are proud of their ethnic heritage and remain very loyal to Turkey.

 Almost all of the Turkish Cypriot are Muslims who practice Muslim ceremonies and follow Islamic beliefs.
 For example, they believe that death is the beginning of a new life; the dead person waits for resurrection to either heaven or hell, depending on the way he/she lived life on earth.
-At the same time, the people are very superstitious.
-For example, they believe in the "evil eye," which is the power to harm someone just by looking at him.
+They believe in the "evil eye," which is the power to harm someone just by looking at him.

 An extremely small number of the Turkish Cypriot are Christians.
 The Bible, Christian radio broadcasts, and the Jesus film are all available in the Turkish language.
 Strongly devoted to Islam, the Turkish Cypriot need much prayer and dedicated workers living among them so they will know that when they die, it is not how they live, but Who lives inside of them, that will bring them to heaven.